git-cola/git-cola/docs/git-cola.rst

 (if the head is detached, CUR_BRANCH is empty).

-If ``<name>`` contains slashes (``/``) then the leading part of the name, up until the final slash, is treated like a path of submenus under which the actions will be created.
+If ``<name>`` contains slashes (``/``) then the leading part of the name, up until the final slash, is treated like a path of sub-menus under which the actions will be created.

-For example, configuring ``guitool.Commands/Util/echo.cmd`` creates a ``Commands`` menu inside the top-level ``Actions`` menu, a ``Util`` menu inside the ``Commands`` menu and an ``echo`` action inside the ``Commands`` submenu.
+For example, configuring ``guitool.Commands/Util/echo.cmd`` creates a ``Commands`` menu inside the top-level ``Actions`` menu, a ``Util`` menu inside the ``Commands`` menu and an ``echo`` action inside the ``Commands`` sub-menu.

 guitool.<name>.background
 -------------------------